alvarezdaniel/aws-bootcamp-cruddur-2023/journal/week2.md

 Security observability explained with Best practices for SOC teams, DevOps Teams in this week's Cloud Bootcamp with security and speed in mind

-Links from the Video:
+Links from the video:
  - Amazon CloudWatch releasing Services - https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-services-cloudwatch-metrics.html

 ### Instrument Honeycomb with OTEL